-Learn how to identify proprioceptive dysfunction, a sensory processing disorder symptom that may also occur in children with autism symptoms or signs of ADHD.
+Learn how to identify proprioceptive dysfunction, a sensory processing disorder symptom that may also occur in children with signs of autism or ADHD Symptoms.
 It refers to a body’s inability to properly process sensory input related to

-The sense of proprioception differs from the other senses of sight, smell, sound, taste, and touch by involving more internal sensory perception by which we receive the pain and movement of the internal organs(1).
+proprioception.
+The sense of proprioception differs from the other senses of sight, smell, sound, taste, and touch by involving more internal sensory perception by which we receive the pain and movement of the internal organs.

 Some sensory toys that are often used in the treatment of SPD with relation to the proprioceptive sense include weighted blankets, vests, heavy lifting, trampolines, brushing, and sit arounds to help children stay seated.